Why won't my printer print this queue item? Using the queue inspector

 - Resume a paused item to put it back in play.

-- Move a back-burner item to the normal queue, or start it manually, or turn off the back-burner exclusion in scheduling and distribution if you want automation to consider it.
+- Move a back-burner item to the normal queue, or start it manually.

 Let the to-do list do the work